limjiahau/income-expense-tracker/README.md

-# Income & Expense Tracker incl.
-NoSQL Database built with Streamlit
+# Income & Expense Tracker built with Streamlit including NoSQL Database

-Have you ever wanted to keep track of your monthly income and expenses but didn't want to use Excel?
-How about levering the power of Python and the streamlit library to build an interactive web application?
-To store your monthly reports, we will use the **FREE** NoSQL Database from deta (https://deta.sh).
+Keep track of my monthly income and expenses on a web app created with Streamlit, leveraging Python and the Streamlit library to build an interactive web application.
+I used the free NoSQL Database from deta (https://deta.sh).
-To visualize the monthly spending, we will use a Sankey Chart from Plotly.
+To visualize the monthly spending, I am using a Sankey Chart from Plotly.

 ## Demo Website